Tips & Tricks for arranging grocery store flowers. How to make a basic bouquet of grocery store flowers look great. Easy container ideas and a video!

 Choose the container:

 Containers are a personal choice.
-Honestly, I don’t want a closet full of random vases so I keep my container collection small.
-I use mason jars and pitchers.
+Honestly, I don’t want a closet full of random vases, so I keep my container collection small.
+I use mason jars and small pitchers.
 Some are vintage and some are not.
-The pitchers are used as decor in my living spaces so that’s actually where they are stored.
-It’s easier to make small, manageable arrangements than ones that are large or tall.
+The pitchers are used as decor in my living spaces, so that’s actually where they are stored.
+It’s easier to make small, manageable arrangements using smaller vessels than ones that are large or tall.

 Properly prep the flowers: